We charge a flat rate of $15 for shipping.

 Please note – when your parcel arrives, it may be subject to local taxes and/or duties, such as VAT in the UK.
+This is outside of our control and we do not put lower values on products to beat the Customs service.

 PD (pupil, or pupillary, distance) measures the space between the pupils of your eyes.
 Knowing this measurement is important to make sure your eyes match up with the optical centre of your lenses.